 If you want something other than Space Gray or Silver, then the Air offers Gold as an option.
 We wish there were more colors in both model lines, but the Air slightly edges out the Pro in this department.

 We think the vast majority of users looking for a 13” MacBook should buy the Air.
 Past MacBook Air models have been significantly less powerful than the 13” Pro.
 Which only made them practical for light computing tasks.
 Now, anything the Pro 13” can do, the Air can do just as well.
 Albeit a little slower in some cases.

 If you can live without the touch bar and slightly better screen and sound, we recommend you save the $300 or spend it on a storage or RAM upgrade instead.

 If you’re someone who really does need your MacBook for more professional purposes, such as video editing or other heavy-duty tasks.
 Consider the M1 MacBook Pro 13.
 The screen and speaker upgrades will make your life more pleasant for one thing.
 The big improvement here is the actively cooled M1 CPU.

 If you’re going to be crunching numbers or exporting video projects that will run for more than ten to fifteen minutes, then the M1 MacBook Pro 13 is going to outperform the M1 MacBook Air.
 Also, don’t forget that the Pro has one additional GPU core compared to the base model $999 Air.
 In applications (such as video editors) that make use of GPU acceleration, that’s an additional source of extra performance.

 The Pro is clearly the superior machine and if you don’t mind the price difference you’ll own the most powerful laptop in this form factor ever made.
-However, for most people the divide between these two models simply does not add up to the price difference.
-So carefully consider whether the marginal improvements offered by the Pro model are worth the asking price for you in particular.
+However, for most people, the divide between these two models simply does not add up to the price difference.
+So carefully consider whether the marginal improvements offered by the Pro model are worth the asking price.